RE & Wellbeing

 Our school vision and mission statements reflect that we believe that all children have the right to learn and grow spiritually, physically, intellectually, emotionally and socially in a nurturing environment.
 Here in the St Francis of Assisi School Community we strive to work together, fostering respect and justice for all in a challenging, positive, safe and stimulating environment.

+Our Child Safety Policies are available to view in the Policies section of the website.
 If you have any questions regarding the Child Safety policies and procedures, please contact John Dwyer via email at jdwyer@sfmillpark.catholic.edu.au.